datacarpentry/r-raster-vector-geospatial/_posts/2015-10-26-Rast04-Multi-Band-Raster.md

 We have now explored several bands in a 3 band raster.
 Our data is a color image which means it has atleast 3 bands.
-Let's bring in all of the bands and composite it to create a final color RGB plot!
+Let's bring in all of the bands and composite it to create a final color RGB plot.
 To bring in all bands of a raster, we will use the `stack` function.